No. 2–Applications for Revocation

 Exchange of Documents

 It is important to note that all documents submitted to the Board will be placed on the public record and that pursuant to section 23 of the Regulations, parties to a proceeding are required to serve on the other party or parties a copy of any response, reply or other document filed with the Board.
-This requirement does not apply to the list containing employees’ home addresses and telephone numbers, the completed Certificate of Posting, the completed Certificate of Accuracy, or any document that could reveal the wishes of the employees or that the Board declares to be confidential pursuant to sections 22 or 35 of the Regulations.
+This requirement does not apply to the list containing employees’ home addresses and telephone numbers, or any document that could reveal the wishes of the employees or that the Board declares to be confidential pursuant to sections 22 or 35 of the Regulations.
 Parties are required to advise the Board in writing of the time and manner of service.

 The Board’s Investigation